anomalylabs/slider-field_type/docs/general.md

 ### `values()`

-Returns the values as an array.
+Returns the values as an array if a range was selected.

     // Twig usage
     {{ entry.example.values }}